-Traveling has its ups and downs (and we don’t just mean your plane’s take off and landing.)
+Traveling has its ups and downs (and we don’t just mean your plane’s take-off and landing.)
 Last-minute packing, hectic airports, hailing a cab under the duress of language barriers—all those stresses you encounter on the journey, well…they’re worth it when you slide into your hotel’s cloud-like, absolutely heavenly bed.
-You don't have to leave that plush dream behind at your destination, though.
-I did some digging and uncovered these 6 common qualities that make the beds in 5-star hotels so downright delectable.
+I did some digging and uncovered these six common qualities that make the beds in 5-star hotels so downright delectable.

 White is far and wide the most commonly used color for hotel linens and bedding.
 Sure, it’s easier to clean (hello bleach!), but it also has to do with creating a cloud-like heavenly cocoon.

 Speaking of heavenly cocoons, those silky yet crisp sheets you slide into at luxury hotels tend to clock in at around the 300-thread-count mark.
-They are always cotton (specifically Egyptian cotton), because they are breathable and help you stay cool, so make sure to steer clear of cheaper microfiber varieties.
+They are always cotton (specifically Egyptian cotton) because they’re the most breathable and help you stay cool, so make sure to steer clear of cheaper microfiber varieties.

 You’re likely to find a bevy of thick, moan-inducing pillows on a hotel bed, but it doesn’t stop there.
-Typically, unless you specify a feather allergy, your bed will be equipped with 2 to 4 down pillows and 2 fiber-fill pillows for plenty of options.
-Euro shams are also common and ideal for propping yourself up against while reading in bed.
+Typically, unless you specify a feather allergy, your bed will be equipped with two to four down pillows and two fiber-fill pillows for plenty of options.
+Euro shams are also common and ideal for propping yourself up while reading in bed.

 “This bed is too fluffy,” said no one ever.
 Sure, the mattress in your hotel room is a large part of the sleep experience, but if you’re not ready to upgrade (or even if you have a killer mattress already), a feather bed/mattress pad is the cherry on top in terms of creating an authentic hotel bed experience.

-If you’re really serious about your hotel-bed-at-home pursuits, there are some luxury hotel chains that even sell their mattresses, pillows, linens and robes so you can get the bed of your dreams.
+If you’re serious about your hotel-bed-at-home pursuits, some luxury hotel chains even sell their mattresses, pillows, linens, and robes so you can get the bed of your dreams.